‘Game Of Thrones’ Fans Excited As Spin-Off Or Prequel Extremely Likely

 “A prequel feels like it has less pressure on it than a spin-off.
 Author George R.R.
 Martin’s history of Westeros gives you areas in which to say to a writer, ‘If you were going to do this, then go flesh it out,’ and we’ll see what comes back.
 But I don’t feel any pressure that we have to have something.”

-On the other hand, Buzzfeed is reporting that a Game of Thrones spin-off is just as likely as a prequel.
+On the other hand, Buzzfeed are reporting that a Game of Thrones spin-off is just as likely as a prequel.
 When D.B.
-Weiss and David Benioff attended the SXSW Film Festival last weekend, they answered questions asked to them by Game of Thrones stars Maisie Williams, who plays Arya Stark, and Sophie Turner, who plays Sansa Stark.
+Weiss and David Benioff attended the SXSW Film Festival last weekend, they answered questions put to them by Game of Thrones stars Maisie Williams, who plays Arya Stark, and Sophie Turner, who plays Sansa Stark.

 Hoping for a Game of Thrones spinoff?
 The series showrunner thinks HBO “might well” do one https://t.co/u0rjEIkvDs pic.twitter.com/Ww79IbSYgX